-James Camper has a grasp of the issues in entertainment, politics, legal cases, and hot social topics and seeks to use his platform to render honest commentary on said issues and topics.
+James Camper has a firm grasp of the issues in entertainment, politics, law, and hot topics.
+As a commentator, James seeks to render honest and assertive commentary on said issues and topics.

-Whether he is hosting an event and being a funny personality, or whether he is giving his assertive views on more serious topics, James has endured many forms of broadcasting and has shown that he is a captivating presence that has mastered the art of entertaining audiences.
+Whether James is being a humorous personality at an event, or whether he is rendering serious commentary on social, legal and political matters, James is a captivating presence that has mastered the art of entertaining versatile audiences.

-He began his broadcasting endeavors on the campus of Georgia Southern University as the founder and host of ‘The Express Lane Talk Show.'
-Since then, he has gone on to appear on national television, national radio, and his shows have become a YouTube sensation.
+James initially began broadcasting endeavors on the campus of Georgia Southern University, as the founder and host of ‘The Express Lane Talk Show.'
+Since then, James has gone on to appear on national television and radio.
+Further, James' content has been featured on major blogs and platforms.

-In addition to broadcasting/ commentary work, Camper is extremely involved with the betterment of our society.
-As a former employee of the Division of Family & Children Services, he was directly involved with being an asset in advocating on behalf of families.
-Moreover, he is the founder of 'Homeless in the City,' which is a movement he started in 2016.
-In this movement, he not only simply treats a homeless person to lunch, but also sits down and engages in meaningful conversation with them each week.
-He is a passionate activist and travels across the country to participate in activism rallies/ forums.
-He has personally visited Flint, Michigan during the Flint water crisis, visited Baltimore, MD during the Freddie Gray incident, visited Charleston, SC during the Walter Scott incident, protested on behalf of Michael Brown, and incessantly lends his voice to women's rights, gay rights, civil rights, and animal rights.
+James is extremely involved with the betterment of our society.
+As a former employee of the Division of Family & Children Services, James was directly involved with being an asset in advocating on behalf of families.
+Moreover, James is the founder of 'Homeless in the City,' which is a movement started in 2016.
+In this movement, he not only simply treats a homeless person to lunch but also sits down and engages in meaningful conversation with them each week.
+James is a passionate activist and travels across the country to participate in activism rallies/ forums.
+James has personally visited Flint, Michigan during the Flint water crisis, visited Baltimore, MD during the Freddie Gray incident, and visited Charleston, SC during the Walter Scott incident.
+He incessantly fights for women's rights, gay rights, civil rights, and animal rights.